JanneMattila/powerplatform-demo/README.md

         "LibraryTables",
         "LibraryApp"
     ],
+    "MyVacations": [
+        "MyVacationsTables",
+        "MyVacationsApp"
+    ],
-    "GHI": [
+    "Benefits": [
-        "App G",
-        "App H",
-        "App I"
+        "BenefitsTables",
+        "BenefitsApp"
     ]
 }
 ```

-**Note:** Apps are listed in deployment order.
-When cascading is enabled, they will be processed sequentially in this order.
+**Note:** Solutions are listed in deployment order.
+When "Deploy/Export dependencies?" is enabled, they will be processed sequentially in this order.
+In this example, BenefitsTables must be deployed before BenefitsApp.

-### Step 4: Update Workflow Files
+### Step 3: Update Workflow Files

 Update **both** workflow files to include the new solution group options: